crunchmail/crunchmail-client-php/docs/quickstart.rst

     // special methods allowed only on DomainsResource objects:
     $verifyBoolean = $client->domains->verify('hello@readthedocs.org');

 Using Resources
 ===============

-You can use resources to access the root of the corresponding resource :
+You can use resources to access the root path of the corresponding resource:

 .. code-block:: php